 For the rest of this post, I’ll let the pictures do the talking…

 Advertiser Disclosure: FrequentMiler is an independent, advertising-supported web site.
 Frequent Miler has financial relationships with many of the cards mentioned here, and is compensated through the credit card issuer Affiliate Program.
-This compensation does not impact how or where products appear on this site.
+We do not accept sponsored gifts or travel.
+In some cases we accept paid travel in order to attend informational events.
+This compensation does not impact how or where products appear on this site, and we do not write reviews in any occasions where the travel was paid for by the partner.
 Frequent Miler has not reviewed all available credit card offers in the marketplace.
-Advertiser partners include American Express, Barclays, Capital One, CardRatings, One Mile at a Time, and CreditCards.com.
+Advertiser partners include American Express, Barclays, Capital One, CardRatings, One Mile at a Time, Bilt, and CreditCards.com.

 Editorial Note: The editorial content on this site is not provided by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed here are the author’s alone, not those of the credit card issuer, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.